MindCube Logo MindCube

 2. Develop and validate on MindCube_tinybench.

-3. Run inference on the held-out test set (to be released) and submit predictions.
+3. Run inference on the held-out test set (now released) and submit predictions.

 Data Splits